airnativeextensions/nativeextensions-documentation/docs/gameservices/setup-google-play-games.md

 ## Manifest Additions

 Add the following to your manifest additions.
 You must replace the `XXXXXXXXXXXX` with your games application id you recorded above.
+(Note you must leave the `\u003` before your application id).
+You can also use a resource value here if you are adding Android resources to your application.

 ```
 <manifestAdditions><![CDATA[